 Phosphorus Best Practice

-Investigating whether current effluent and fertiliser guidelines are strong enough to prevent phosphorus loss in shallow-stony Canterbury soils
+Investigating whether current fertiliser and effluent guidelines and policy are strong enough to prevent phosphorus loss

 What Are We Doing?